mxmauro/mxlib/doc/code-issues.rst

 * Minimality: Duktape should only expose the function and data symbols that are used by calling programs.
-This is a hygiene issue but also affects compiler optimization: if a function is internal, it doesn't need to conform to a rigid ABI which allows some optimizations.
+This is a hygiene issue but also affects compiler optimization: if a function is internal, it doesn't need to conform to a rigid ABI, which allows some optimizations.
 See e.g. https://gcc.gnu.org/wiki/Visibility.

 * Single file vs. separate files: symbols need to be declared differently